Trump's influence tested in S.C., Nevada GOP primaries

 Democrats broadly are facing headwinds this year, burdened by an unpopular president and rising costs.
 In Nevada, high prices for gas are acutely felt by residents of Las Vegas’ sprawling suburbs or those commuting from far-flung rural areas.

-Those same factors could imperil the reelection of Sisolak, whose Republican challenger will emerge from Tuesday’s primary.
+Those same factors could imperil the reelection of Democratic incumbent Gov. Steve Sisolak, who easily secured his party’s nomination and was awaiting his Republican challenger to emerge from Tuesday’s primary.

 In the Nevada governor’s race, Clark County Sheriff Joe Lombardo is considered the favorite in a crowded field and has earned the coveted endorsement from Trump.